 For a moment, he is proud of his triumph.
 The critical duo is as familiar to him as pollen to a bee.
 Not since Caesar ruled Rome had a thumbs down meant so much to so many.
 But then he remembers that Siskel has been dead for twenty years and Ebert gave up the ghost while Marlowe was still doing network gigs.
 He turns once again to the barrier in front of him and leans until his elbows touch the cool cement.
 To his left, she follows suit.
 The Pacific Ocean folds onto itself in foamy perpetuity far below.

-“Is this really wear they stood?
+“Is this really where they stood?
 You know, when they finally made it?” he asks.

 “Nah, probably not,” she says.